Crested geckos are primarily insectivores and are happy to dine on a wide variety of foods.

 While lettuce is a healthy choice as a side item or as part of a balanced diet, too much of it is harmful.

-Lettuce is almost completely water and has no fat and protein.
+Lettuce is almost completely water and has no fat or protein.

 This should be served in addition to other meals to provide the mineral or vitamin portion.